Hidden in the grassy mounds of Hyde Park stands the hard-to-miss brick building that is Kensington Palace.

 A brief history of Kensington Palace

-In 1689, King William and Queen Mary purchased a £20,000 (about £4 million today) modest Jacobean mansion, then called Nottingham House, in the village of Kensington - then, considered to be their country retreat!
+In 1689, King William and Queen Mary purchased a £20,000 (about £4 million today) modest Jacobean mansion, then called Nottingham House, in the village of Kensington.
 They hired renowned architect Sir Christopher Wren to expand the house into a proper palace, and the royal court moved there before Christmas in 1689.

 In 1899, the state apartments were first opened to the public as a museum.
 In the following century, the palace went through a series of closures but was reopened permanently in 1949, after being repaired for bomb damage from World War II.